“This post may contain affiliate links. Please read my disclosure for more info.

 Writing down your income and expenses isn’t hard.
 It’s simple math.
 But seeing the numbers forces you to make decisions.
 Like David Allen said, “you can do anything, but not everything”.

 Monitoring exactly what you’re spending throughout the year may seem like an exercise in cutting back.
-But it’s really a tool to help you reduce debt and begin to build wealth.
+But it’s really a tool to help you avoid debt and begin to build wealth.
 And over the next decade or two, less debt means more options, less regret, and more of your bucket list checked off.

 5. Not Having Personal Goals